This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Source and Classification of Stones”.

 a) Physical Classification

 c) Chemical Classification

 d) Practical Classification

-Explanation: The classifications of stones are physical (based on structure), chemical (based on chemical composition), practical (based on usage) and geological (based on mode of origin).
+Explanation: The classifications of stones are physical (based on structure), chemical (based on chemical composition), practical (based on usage) and geological (based on the mode of origin).
 Mineralogical classification is not a means of classifying stones in general.
 It’s called chemical classification.

 3. The hot molten material occurring naturally below the surface of the Earth is called:

 Explanation: Hot molten material is called Lava when it erupts from a volcano and reaches the surface.
-Slag is waste material from smelting of ore.
-Tuff is a porous rock formed by consolidation of volcanic ash.
+Slag is waste material from the smelting of ore.
+Tuff is a porous rock formed by a consolidation of volcanic ash.

 4. At what depth and rate is a hypabyssal rock formed?

 a) Slow cooling of magma at considerable depth

 b) Quick cooling of magma at a shallow depth